crowdsecurity/crowdsec-local-mcp/README.md

 #### Using the `stdio` target

 `stdio` does not modify any files.
 Instead, `init stdio` prints a ready-to-paste JSON snippet that you can drop into any stdio-compatible MCP client configuration.
 This is useful when you want to manually wire the server into tools that do not have built-in automation support yet.

+## Troubleshooting

+If you just installed the mcp extension via `.mcpb` and `uv` or `uvx` isn't in the standard path, check the extension settings to configure `uv` path.

 ## Logging